 For all these reasons, I would suggest you take a close look at all my A Moi Paris French audiobook series: on each individual audiobook page, there is a description, the table of content, and audio samples.
 Here is a summary of all the topics covered in each audibook.

 Take the time to go through them – bottom line, only you can assess which material is actually a good match for your French level and your learning style.

-My audiobooks are fun to study with because they are organised around a lively story, an ongoing novel.
+My audiobooks are fun to study with because they are organized around a lively story, an ongoing novel.
 So even if the level of French was “easy” for you, the characters are fun and the story is enticing.

 Furthermore, the story part is recorded at different levels of enunciation and speed, which is the missing part in the training of most French students.

-This will really help you understand French people when they speak, and will help you get a better French accent.
+This will really help you understand French people when they speak and will help you get a better French accent.

-For specific advice on how to better your French speaking/understanding ability, I suggest you follow these links
+For specific advice on how to better your French-speaking/understanding ability, I suggest you follow these links

 And for those of you that struggle remembering the different French verb forms, I suggest you check out my French Verb Drills audiobooks – audio drills and exercises specifically designed to help you gain speed and confidence with the French verb forms in only a couple of minutes per day.

 The Common European Framework of Reference for Languages (CEFR) is an international standard for describing language ability.
 It’s commonly used to describe learners’ language skills.
 You will find more about it on Wikipedia.

 French Today’s approach is unique.
 The À Moi Paris method progresses differently than the traditional methods, in particular in regard to tenses and moods.
 So this is not a perfect match with the CEFR.
 Yet it will give you a rough idea.